-New guidance 'Working Together to Safeguard Children,' July, 2018 with specific reference to Assessments and Inter-Agency working so school is fully engaged, involved and included in new safeguarding arrangements.
+New guidance 'Working Together to Safeguard Children,' 2023 with specific reference to Assessments and Inter-Agency working so school is fully engaged, involved and included in new safeguarding arrangements.
 They understand that local safeguarding partners will name schools as relevant agencies and we are then under a statutory duty to co-operate with published arrangements.
-The statutory guidance 'Keeping Children Safe in Education' (Full Version) will be read by all Safeguarding Team members
+The statutory guidance 'Keeping Children Safe in Education' (Full Version) September 2024 is read by all Safeguarding Team members